stencila/stencila/README.md

 - [Conflict-free replicated data types (CRDTs)](https://crdt.tech/), and specifically the production ready, Rust-based [Automerge `v2`](https://github.com/automerge/automerge), for de-centralized collaboration and version control.

-- [Generative pre-trained transformers (GPTs)](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer), and large language models (LLMs) in general, for enhancing the authoring and coding productivity.
+- [Large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model)for assisting in writing and editing, prose and code.

-We are embarking on a rewrite because CRDTs will now be the foundational synchronization and storage layer for Stencila documents which necessitates fundamental changes to other parts of the platform.
-Furthermore, a rewrite will allow us to leverage CRDTs to bake in mechanisms to mitigate the risks associated with using LLM assistants for authoring documents.
+We are embarking on a rewrite because CRDTs will now be the foundational synchronization and storage layer for Stencila documents.
+This requires fundamental changes to most other parts of the platform (e.g. how changes are applied to dynamic documents).
+Furthermore, a rewrite allow us to bake in, rather than bolt on, mechanisms to mitigate the risks associated with using LLM assistants for authoring documents (e.g. recording the actor, human or LLM, that made the change to a document).

 We're in the early stages of this rewrite, and this document will be updated with a roadmap and other details soon.